aggrhythm/Tutor-Tank/README.md

 Inside the notebook:
 1. Download all required packages and libraries.
 2. Set up Gemini API Key:
-    - Get your API Key from the secrets (2nd left key icon).
+    - Get your API Key to enter in the secrets (2nd left key icon).
     - Save it with the name `GOOGLE_API_KEY`.
     - Enter the key as the value and save it.